 He who is President of the Universal House of Justice is the Guard- ian of the Faith for he who is the Guardian of the Faith is President of the Universal House of Justice.
 These two offices are one and the same.
 Therefore, when the beloved Guardian Shoghi Effendi ap- pointed me President of the Bahá’í International Council, that, he explained, was the forerunner of the Universal House of Justice that was the Embrionic [sic] Universal House of Justice that would eventually develop into the Universal House of Justice.
 I or one of my successors in Guardianship would be President of this divinely instituted infallible body, the Universal House of Justice; therefore the Guardianship of the Bahá’í Faith and the Presidency of the Univer- sal House of Justice are one and the same position in the Faith.

 This contention requires a careful study of the Words of ‘Abdu’l-Bahá in the Will and Testament, because this sacred document sets forth the conditions requisite for Guardianship in no uncertain terms.
-We must never forget for a moment that it was the Master Who established the Station of the Guardianship; and in fact appointed the successor of Shoghi Effendi, as between Shoghi Effendi’s first born, or another branch (Ghosn).
+We must never forget for a moment that it was the Master Who established the Station of the Guardianship; and in fact appointed the successor of Shoghi Effendi, as between Shoghi Effendi’s first born, or another branch (Ghuṣn).

 In the Will He clearly states: